VernonGrant/Emacsify/README.md

 # Emacsify

 An Emacs keymap and configuration for Visual Studio Code.
-This extension is still in active development and **not production ready**, so use at own risk!
+This extension is still in active development and **not production ready**, so use at your own risk!

 Please feel free to recommend keybindings, features or report bugs at the following link:
 [Repository Issues](https://github.com/VernonGrant/Emacsify/issues)